iredmail/docs/installation/install.iredmail.on.debian.ubuntu.md

 mx.example.com
 ```

-On Debian, hostname is set in two files: `/etc/hostname` and `/etc/hosts`.
+On Debian/Ubuntu Linux, hostname is set in two files: `/etc/hostname` and `/etc/hosts`.

 * `/etc/hostname`: short hostname, not FQDN.